When I was a young mother, I wore a t-shirt with the words: “The

 picture isn’t quite that clear.

-I wasn’t always quite so sure of myself and once upon a time was
+I wasn’t always so sure of myself, and once upon a time was

 even apt to wonder if my outlook on education was at odds with some of my other